Biography

 Archival Collections

-Joe Hoeffel papers, 1974-2014.
-Special Collections Research Center, Temple University Libraries
+Joe Hoeffel Papers (SCRC 353), Special Collections and Research Center, Temple University Libraries, Philadelphia, Pa.

 Congressional Biography